PourquieLab/website/content/authors/karineguevorkian/_index.md

 ---
 # Display name
-title: Lu Yan
+title: Karine Guevorkian

 # Full Name (for SEO)
-first_name: Lu
+first_name: Karine
-last_name: Yan
+last_name: Guevorkian

 # Is this the primary user of the site?
 superuser: false

 # Role/position
 role: Former postdoc